DSLFoundry/power-users-nl-generator-control-granularity/README.md

 The theme of our examples is multi-target generation and granularity of control in the MPS generators.

 We have one example-language to illustrate all the example uses.
+You can open the language in MPS 2018.3 by opening the folder of this repository when you have cloned it to your machine.
+Since the example uses plaintextgen, you will also need to add the [MPS Extensions](https://github.com/JetBrains/MPS-extensions/releases/download/nightly-2018.3.691.7da2f8e/de.itemis.mps.extensions-2018.3.691.7da2f8e.zip) to your project libraries or your global libraries (unzip and then add to libraries; note that in 2018.3 you may need to reboot MPS after adding MPS Extensions to your libraries).

+Please note that the example repository is not complete.
+It is merely to have a concrete example language to talk about and the initial plaintextgen generator as a context for the considerations in this README.md document.

 ## Context
 Graph: a language with vertices that can have a color and edges between them.